 Senior Associate Athletics Director / Senior Woman Administrator

-As App State's Senior Associate AD/SWA, Makini serves on the department’s executive leadership team and is responsible for overseeing various areas of the department, including multiple sports, student-athlete support, and human resources.
-She also serves as the department’s liaison to the Chancellor’s office and works closely with the Title IX office, general counsel, student affairs, and other campus groups.
+The Senior Associate AD/SWA serves on the Athletic department’s executive leadership team and is responsible for overseeing various areas of the department, including multiple sports, student-athlete support, and human resources.
+The Senior Associate AD/SWA also serves as the department’s liaison to the Chancellor’s office and works closely with the Office of Title IX Compliance, general counsel, student affairs, and other campus groups.

-As a Deputy Title IX Coordinator, Makini works in collaboration with the Office of Title IX Compliance (OTC) to ensure compliance with Title IX by monitoring the athletics department's efforts for gender equity in athletic opportunities to all student-athletes.
-Makini also collaborates with OTC to coordinate training regarding Title IX to all student-athletes and athletic staff.
-Makini serves as a point of contact for reporting incidents of Sexual Misconduct / Title IX related incidents in athletics and ensures all those incidents are reported to OTC.
+As a Deputy Title IX Coordinator, the Senior Associate AD/SWA works in collaboration with the Office of Title IX Compliance (OTC) to ensure compliance with Title IX by monitoring the athletics department's efforts for gender equity in athletic opportunities to all student-athletes.
+The Senior Associate AD/SWA also collaborates with OTC to coordinate training regarding Title IX to all student-athletes and athletic staff.
+The Senior Associate AD/SWA serves as a point of contact for reporting incidents of Title IX and Sex/Gender-Based related incidents in athletics and ensures all those incidents are reported to OTC.